Radiation resistance: Radiation resistance and loss resistance

 To transfer maximum power to the antenna, the transmitter and feedline must be impedance matched to the antenna.
 This means the feedline must present to the antenna a resistance equal to the input resistance $\ R_\mathsf{in}$ and a reactance (capacitance or inductance) equal but opposite to the antenna's reactance.
 If these impedances are not matched, the antenna will reflect some of the power back toward the transmitter, so not all the power will be radiated.
-For "large" antennas, the radiation resistance is usually the main part of their input resistance, so it determines what impedance matching is necessary and what types of transmission line would match well to the antenna.
+For antennas a half-wave or larger, in length or perimeter, the radiation resistance is usually the main part of their input resistance, so it mostly determines what impedance matching is necessary and what types of transmission line would match well to the antenna.

 Effect of the feedpoint

 When the feedpoint is placed at a location other than the minimum-voltage / maximum current point, or if a "flat" voltage minimum does not occur on the antenna, then the simple relation $\ R_\mathsf{in} = R_\mathsf{rad} + R_\mathsf{loss}$ no longer holds.

 In a resonant antenna, the current and voltage form standing waves along the length of the antenna element, so the magnitude of the current in the antenna varies sinusoidally along its length.
 The feedpoint, the place where the feed line from the transmitter is attached, can be located anywhere along the antenna element.
 Since feedpoint resistance depends on the input current, it varies with the feedpoint.
 It is lowest for feedpoints located at a point of maximum current (an antinode), and highest for feedpoints located at a point of minimum current, a node, such as at the end of the element (theoretically, in an infinitesimally thin antenna element, radiation resistance is infinite at a node, but the finite thickness of actual antenna elements gives it a high but finite value, on the order of thousands of ohms).

-The choice of feedpoint is sometimes used as a convenient way to impedance match an antenna to its feed line, by attaching the feedline to the antenna at a point at which its input resistance happens to equal the feed line impedance.
+The choice of feedpoint is sometimes used as a convenient way to impedance match an antenna to its feed line, by attaching the feedline to the antenna at a point at which its input impedance happens to equal the characteristic impedance of the feed line.

 In order to give a meaningful value for the antenna efficiency, the radiation resistance and loss resistance must be referred to the same point on the antenna, often the input terminals.